bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 00:41:39

 So there's a group of people that are listed in a text file by their PGP key.
-And the idea there is that when they merge something into Bitcoin Core, not only do they hit the button on GitHub, they don't hit the button on GitHub because they have to run a bunch of scripts, they have to PGP sign the fact that they merged it.
+The idea there is that when they merge something into Bitcoin Core, not only do they hit the button on GitHub, but they don't hit the button on GitHub because they have to run a bunch of scripts, they have to PGP sign the fact that they merged it.
 And then there's a script called verify commits, which does have problems, but it's there, that will actually go through recent commits and make sure that it was only those maintainers doing it.
 Basically, you can just look at the GitHub history and see that these merges are done by that fairly small number of people.
 Then you have to check, I guess, spot check or trust or whatever you want, that they are following a process that when they merge something, you can go back and see what they merged, and you can look at that board and see the discussion.
 If the discussion is full of developers saying, no, this is horrible, don't merge this.
 And yet they merge it, then, you know, that's probably a situation.
 But usually what you'll see is other developers with experience in that area saying, okay, this looks good.
-And then- So like

 NVK: 00:42:42

-that goes sort of like back to this, right?
+So like that goes sort of like back to this.
-Like where, you know, that article, for example, that, you know, it's in the hands of six shadowy super coders, right?
+Like that article, for example, that it's in the hands of six shadowy super coders, right?
 Yes, practically, but no, technically.
-Right.
-So like, you know, these are people who are trusted to do some of this work, but you know, like there is a lot of people who understand Bitcoin enough to understand that change that just happened.
+So like, you know, these are people who are trusted to do some of this work, but you know, like there are a lot of people who understand Bitcoin enough to understand that change that just happened.
-Right.
 They may not have been as technical to sort of invent that change.
-Right.
 Which is often the case.
-Right.
 Like some crazy amazing cryptography was invented to do something or some new way of doing blocks like segregated witness or something like that, right?
 But people who there is a next level of people there is a much larger group who can review that and say, you know, like, can you please clarify it here?
-So even if they hit the button, because we don't have automated software pushes and updated sort of like a software update, the alarm would be sound.
+So even if they hit the button, because we don't have automated software pushes and updates sort of like a software update, the alarm would be sound.

 Sjors Provoost: 00:43:42

 Well, and also you're running, lots of people will run not the releases, but the master branch, so the in-progress version.
 And those people include pretty much all of the developers who are working on trying new features.
 And they'll often find bugs that were accidentally merged.
-There's lots of pull requests in Bitcoin core that are just fixing little things that were broken by pull request because they were missed in the review.
+There are lots of pull requests in Bitcoin core that are just fixing little things that were broken by pull requests because they were missed in the review.
 It does get a lot of eyes on it.
-Even if you didn't review the pull request yourself, I sometimes find pull request because I'm working on another pull request and whatever just got merged just broke my work.
+Even if you didn't review the pull request yourself, I sometimes find a pull request because I'm working on another pull request, and whatever just got merged just broke my work.
 I have to go in and look like, what the hell were they changing?
 Why?
 And then, you know, I'll say, okay, whatever, it's fine or not.